 - 1.4 The factors contained in this note are subject to regular review.
-Administrators need to ensure that they are using the latest factors, as relevant, when processing cases. - 1.5 This note should not be used for any purpose other than determining the reduction in benefits to apply to pension debit members as a result of pension sharing orders. - 1.6 This note should be considered in its entirety as individual sections, if considered in isolation, may be misleading, and conclusions reached by a review of some sections on their own may be incorrect.
+Administrators need to ensure that they are using the latest factors, as relevant, when processing - 1.5 This note should not be used for any purpose other than determining the reduction in benefits to apply to pension debit members as a result of pension sharing orders. - 1.6 This note should be considered in its entirety as individual sections, if considered in isolation, may be misleading, and conclusions reached by a review of some sections on their own may be incorrect.
 This note only covers the actuarial principles around the calculation and application of pension debits.
-Any legal advice in this area should be sought from an appropriately qualified person or source. - 1.7 I have followed our normal quality processes for work conducted on public service pension matters1. - 1.8 Note that the factors to be used to calculate pension debits are contained in the guidance, 'Local Government Pension Scheme (England and Wales) Factors to use in calculation of Pension Debit for Divorced Members' dated 29 March 2012.
-These tables are reproduced here for convenience. - 1.9 This guidance is based on the Regulations in force at the time of writing.
-It is possible that future changes to the Regulations might create inconsistencies between this guidance and the Regulations.
-If users of this guidance believe there to be any such inconsistencies, they should bring this to the attention of DCLG or GAD.
-In no circumstances should this guidance take precedence over the Regulations.
-Administrators should ensure that they comply with all relevant Regulations.
+Any legal advice in this area should be sought from an appropriately qualified person or source. - 1.7 I have followed our normal quality processes for work conducted on public service pension matters. - 1.8 Note that the factors are contained in the guidance, 'Local Government Pension Scheme (Scotland) Factors to use in calculation of Pension Debit for Divorced Members' dated 28 March 2012.
+These tables are reproduced here for convenience.

-1 GAD seeks to achieve a high standard in all our work.
+GAD seeks to achieve a high standard in all our work.
 Please go to our website for details of the standards we apply.